JamesGuthrie/JamesGuthrie/README.md

 ### Hey hey 👋

-I'm a software engineer helping users get their data into [Timescale](https://github.com/timescale).
+I'm a software engineer working on AI at [Timescale](https://github.com/timescale).

 I do weird stuff with Rust, and SQL.